kramerlab/4StepFocus/README.md

 ```
 python -m main
 ```
-Configuration need to be set in main.py in this root directory.
+Configurations can to be set main function in main.py in this root directory.